nullpunkt/excel-to-json/README.md

 # excel-to-json
 Command line utility to convert excel files (all of them) to json.
 Uses Apache POI (https://poi.apache.org) to convert files.
-I use this tool within php, since there are only implementation which are (a) too much memory consuming and/or (b) slow.
-Or don't support all required excel formats.
+I use this tool within php, since there are only implementations which are (a) too much memory consuming, (b) slow, or (c) don't support all required excel formats.

-# usage
+## usage
 java -jar excel-to-json.jar -s sourcefile [options...]

 ```